-Corporate Governance responsibilities define the executive accountabilities and responsibilities for the management of the performance of an enterprise.
-Following well-publicised events in recent times, the responsibilities of Executives towards Governance have been extended, for example, in the area of provision of corporate performance information, particularly financial.
+Corporate Governance responsibilities define executive accountabilities and responsibilities for the management of the performance of an enterprise.
+Following well-publicised events in recent times, the responsibilities of Corporate Executives towards Governance have been extended, for example in the area of the provision of corporate performance information, especially financial.

 Other areas also relate these responsibilities directly to Projects, e.g.: